oke[.]io redirect removal instructions

-Oke[.]io is a website which provides URL shortening service.
-However, this page uses rogue advertising networks.
-Simply said, it redirects visitors who use its URL shortening service to various untrustworthy websites.
-It is common that websites of this type open pages that are designed to trick visitors into installing various potentially unwanted applications (PUAs) like browser hijackers, adware-type apps, or even malicious software like Trojan, ransomware.
-Either way, we advise against visiting pages that redirect their visitors to various untrustworthy, potentially malicious websites.
+The oke[.]io website provides a URL-shortening service, however, it uses rogue advertising networks - it redirects visitors who use the service to various other untrusted websites.
+Websites of this type commonly open pages that attempt to trick people into installing potentially unwanted applications (PUAs) including browser hijackers, adware-type apps, or even malicious software such as Trojans and ransomware.
+We advise against visiting any sites that redirect visitors to other untrustworthy, potentially malicious websites.

-At the time of the research oke[.]io opened an adult website, and a couple of rogue pages: sauwoaptain[.]com and unfurlable[.]com.
-Both sauwoaptain[.]com and unfurlable[.]com are addresses of pages that are designed to load some questionable content or redirect visitors to a 2-3 other untrustworthy sites.
-Typically, pages like sauwoaptain[.]com and unfurlable[.]co ask for a permission to show notifications by using some clickbait technique.
-Simply said, they are designed to trick visitors into clicking the "Allow" button which, if clicked, allows them to show notifications that may contain deceptive ads, links to potentially malicious pages, etc. Also, websites like sauwoaptain[.]com and unfurlable[.]com might open download websites of various browser hijackers, adware-type apps or other PUAs.
-Some of those pages could be designed to trick visitors into installing malicious software like ransomware, Trojan or other malware as well.
-It is very likely that oke[.]io may open such pages itself too.
-Browser hijackers are PUAs that promote addresses of fake search engines by changing browser's settings and collect various information that usually includes browsing data, but can include personal, sensitive details as well.
-Adware can be designed to gather various data too.
-Also, apps of this type serve various advertisements that, if clicked, open untrustworthy websites or run scripts that cause downloads, installations of other unwanted apps.
-Trojans are malicious programs that usually are designed to install other programs of this kind.
+At the time of research, oke[.]io opened an adult website and a number of other rogue pages including sauwoaptain[.]com and unfurlable[.]com.
+Both sauwoaptain[.]com and unfurlable[.]com are addresses of web pages that load dubious content or redirect visitors to 2-3 other untrusted sites.
+Typically, sites such as sauwoaptain[.]com and unfurlable[.]co demand permission to show notifications using a 'clickbait' technique - they attempt to trick visitors into clicking the "Allow" button, which, if clicked, allows them to show notifications that might contain deceptive ads, links to potentially malicious pages, etc. Furthermore, websites such as sauwoaptain[.]com and unfurlable[.]com might open the download websites of various browser hijackers, adware-type apps or other PUAs.
+Some of these pages might be designed to trick visitors into installing malicious software such as ransomware, Trojans or other malware.
+It is likely that oke[.]io will also open these web pages.
+Browser hijackers are PUAs that promote addresses of fake search engines (by changing browser) settings and collect user-system information (this usually includes browsing data, but can also include personal, sensitive details).
+Adware can also gather data and serve advertisements that, if clicked, open untrusted websites or run scripts that cause download/installation of other unwanted apps.
+Trojans are malicious programs that install other programs of this kind.
 Ransomware encrypts files and keeps them inaccessible unless a ransom is paid.
-To sum up, websites that get opened through oke[.]io cannot be trusted.
-They could be designed to trick visitors into installing software that could cause financial, data loss, identity theft, problems relate to privacy, browsing safety, and so on.
+In summary, websites that are opened through oke[.]io cannot be trusted.
+They can trick visitors into installing software that could lead to financial/data loss, identity theft, problems relating to privacy, browsing safety, and so on.